Larvotto (Hong Kong): Introduction

 Larvotto is located in East Ap Lei Chau, Southern District, next to the Aberdeen Channel.
 Close to The Aberdeen Marina Club and Ocean Park.
 Tower 1 and 2 overlooks Repulse Bay, Stanley, and other scenery.
-The estate is close to Marinella, Sham Wan Towers, South Horizons, Bel-Air and other well-known estates.
+The estate is close to Marinella, Sham Wan Towers, South Horizons, Cyberport and other well-known estates.

 Before the project was officially named, it was known as Seaview Leighton Hill, because this is another project cooperated by Sun Hung Kai Properties, Kerry Properties and Paliburg Holdings after Leighton Hill.
 The English naming ideas of "Larvotto" comes from the famous La Futuo Beach (Larvotto Beach) in western Europe Monte Carlo.
 The naming ideas of the Chinese name "南灣" comes from the nearby South Bay Beach on Hong Kong Island.
 South Bay is also one of the richest residential areas in Hong Kong.

 Residential flats start at 7/F, every flat has a terrace and high ceilings of about 3.3 to 3.5 m.
 Some of the special units have a private swimming pool and a roof.

 Larvotto has 9 towers (without tower 4), and is divided into three parts.